-Blair Proctor is a fifth year Michigan State University (MSU) doctoral candidate in African American and African Studies (AAAS) with a specialization in Historical Sociology.
+Blair Marcus Proctor, PhD, Michigan State University (MSU) graduate in African American and African Studies (AAAS) with a specialization in Historical Sociology.
 From an African Diasporic perspective, his analysis and research methodology involves sociological qualitative and historical methods.

 Proctor's dissertation research focuses on how Blackness and spatial boundaries that are historically significant shapes identity formation among South African Coloureds and New Orleans Afro-Creoles.

-Concurrent with his doctoral candidacy, Proctor works as a Lead Tutor for the Georgia Institute of Technology, Georgia Tech (GT).
+Proctor formerly worked as a Lead Tutor for the Georgia Institute of Technology, Georgia Tech (GT), Spring semester 2016.

 Additionally, Proctor worked for the City of Phoenix, Arizona as an urban planner from January 2006 to July 2012, prior to transition into the MSU AAAS doctoral program.

-Proctor received both his B.S. in urban planning and masters of geographical sciences and environmental planning with a focus in community development, Arizona State University.
+Proctor received both his B.S. in urban planning and masters of geographical sciences and environmental planning with a focus in community development, Arizona State University (ASU).